kryskool/ITSS2/README.md

 As I'm doing all of the coding in my free time, it may take some time.

 - Digital extensions (experimental)
-- File system transfer
+- File system transfer mode
-- JSON serialization
+- JSON serialization format
 - TLS encryption
 - Documentation (API/Architecture)
 - Samples